 - 40) Do you support the Panel being able to prohibit elected members from attending council meetings?
-Why or why not? - 41) How many meetings should the Panel be able to order the elected member not attend? - 42) Should the elected member be eligible for sitting fees and allowances in these circumstances?
+Why or why not? - Yes as a form of reprimand. - 41) How many meetings should the Panel be able to order the elected member not attend? - Up to 3. - 42) Should the elected member be eligible for sitting fees and allowances in these circumstances? - No because of non attendance.